AnggaR96s/Reforestation/README.md

-## I thought about going on an all-almond diet.
-But that's just nuts.
+## I ordered a chicken and an egg from Amazon.
+I'll let you know.